w3cloud/cassandra-jom/README.md

 <li>It can automatically create tables and add columns from your cql annotated domain objects.
 <li>jom can auto-generate UUID
 <li>Composite keys are well supported.
 Keys can be designated as either partition key or cluster keys, using the CqlId annotation.
-<li>Automatically converts Java camel-casing namings to cql style naming.
+<li>Automatically converts Java camel-casing naming to cql style naming.
 For example, if you have an entity CarModel, the corresponding table name will be car_model.
 <li>Embed objects within your entity.
 For example, you can embed Address object inside your User entity.
 <li>JPA style annotations.
 CqlEntity, CqlId, CqlAutoGen, CqlEmbed, CqlStoreAsJson
-<li>Cassandra has very limited quering capabilities.
-Jom gets round the limilitation by implementing filter feature.
+<li>Cassandra has very limited querying capabilities.
+Jom gets round the limitation by implementing filter feature.
-<li>In cassandra, it is efficient to update just the modified fileds.
-Coloumn level updates can be done, using updateColoumn method.
+<li>In cassandra, it is efficient to update just the modified fields.
+Column level updates can be done, using updateColumn method.
 <li>Cassandra light weight transaction support.
 Inserts, updates and deletes can be done in batches.
 <li>Counter column support with @CqlColumn(dataType=DataType.COUNTER) annotation on any nemeric fields
 </ul>